Get the most out of your visit to the Faroe Islands

 Our Nordic Leader, Satu offers her favourite scenic locations in the Faroe Islands.
 Unspoiled, Unexplored, Unbelievable - visit the Faroe Islands next summer and explore Europe's best kept secret.

 Our Nordic Leader, Satu Vänskä-Westgarth offers some of her favourite scenic highlights for your self-drive tour to the Faroe Islands.
-She is a regular visit to the Faroe Islands, self-driving, cycling and hiking with friends.
+She is a regular visitor to the Faroe Islands, self-driving, cycling and hiking with friends.

 - The Light house in Mykines - this is a must, although probably one of the most photographed locations in the Faroes.
 I’d recommend going there in the evening i.e. staying overnight on the island, as most tourists come for a day trip only.